SanderElias/Samples/Angular-Signals/readme.md

 ## Wherefor art thou Angular Signals?

 Yeah, that doesn't sound right.
 But I can't think of a better title.
-In this part of the article, In this part I will list the things that didn't fit in the above 2 sections.
+In this part of the article, I will list the things that didn't fit in the above 2 sections.
 A large part of me being really happy about this direction is that it will allow us to build a lot of stuff on top of it.
 And it will make the interop between all of concepts and programming paradigms a lot easier.

 <sub>(note this section is updated from the original article)</sub>
 An example: